Galois groups over rational function fields and explicit Hilbert irreducibility: Computation of Galois groups over

-\item[Mapping back to the function field] (Step~\ref{gal_algo_map_int}) Given a series $g \in \Q_p(\alpha)(\!(z)\!)$ we check whether the coefficients of $g$ map back to elements of $K$.
+\item[Mapping back to the function field] (Step~\ref{short_cosets}) Given a series $g \in \Q_p(\alpha)(\!(z)\!)$ we check whether the coefficients of $g$ map back to elements of $K$.
 To the resulting series now in $K(\!(z)\!)$ we apply the homomorphism which maps $z$ to $P$ and the coefficients to polynomials over $\Q$ using a homomorphism mapping the generator of $K$ to a root of $P$ in $\Q(t)/P^r$, where $r$ is the $P$-adic precision of $g$.
 Lastly we take the remainder of this resulting polynomial mod $P^r$.

-\item[Tschirnhausen transformations] (Step~\ref{gal_algo_map_int}) The Tschirnhausen transformations used in \cite{fieker-kluners} are also sufficient, as there will be enough polynomials over $\Z[x]$ (unlike in $\F_p[x]$).

-\item[Determining a descent] (Step~\ref{gal_algo_map_int}) Most of the discussion in~\cite{sutherland} Section 3.8 and~\cite{suth_thesis} Section 8.8 applies here, including bounding the degree of the evaluation of an invariant at the roots of $f$.
-However, just as we required two primes to define a splitting field, we also require two bounds -- one on the polynomial degree of an evaluation, and one on the size of the coefficients of that polynomial.
-The minimum infinite valuation can be computed in the same way as for the global function fields.
-This can be used to compute a precision for a series $M$ over the integers (computed using complex roots) which is a bound for the complex size of the integral coefficients.
+\item[Determining a descent] (Step~\ref{short_cosets}) Most of the discussion in~\cite{sutherland} Section 3.8 and~\cite{suth_thesis} Section 8.8 applies here, including bounding the degree of the evaluation of an invariant at the roots of $f$.
+However, just as we required two primes, we also require two bounds -- one on the polynomial degree of an evaluation, and one on the size of the coefficients of that polynomial.
+The minimum infinite valuation, computed in the same way as for global fields, can be used to compute a precision for a series $M$ over the integers (computed using complex roots) which is a bound for the complex size of the integral coefficients.
 This is used to compute a bound $B$ on the $T_2$ norm as $\deg(P)$ times the square of a bound on the evaluation of the invariant at a transformed root of size $T(M)$, where $T$ is a Tschirnhausen transformation.
 The absolute precision of $B$ times $\deg(P)$ is used to bound the degree of the evaluation of an invariant mapped back to $\Q(t)$.
 The maximum coefficient of $B$ is then used to bound the coefficients of this mapped evaluation.

-\item[Precision] Since we have two completions in our splitting field construction, we require a precision for each completion, a $p$-adic precision and a series precision.
+\item[Precision] Since we have two completions in our splitting field construction, we require both a $p$-adic precision and a series precision.
 These are computed from the bound computed above.
 The series precision is taken to be the absolute precision of the series bound and the $p$-adic precision is computed from the largest coefficient of the series bound using Proposition 3.12 in~\cite{Belabas2004641}. \end{description}